npbroo/rowdy-roos-tutorial/README.md

-Rowdy Roo official Development Docs

-Rowdy Roo Academy

-Building and NFT
+# Rowdy Roos Dev Tutorial

+- How to generate NFTs

-Deploying NFTs to the mainnet
+- Deploying NFTs to the mainnet

-How to generate NFTs

-How an ERC721 contract works
+- How an ERC721 contract works

-Understanding the rowdy roos contract
+- Understanding the rowdy roos contract

-How a staking contract works
+- How a staking contract works

-Merkle trees and ECDSA signatures
+- Merkle trees and ECDSA signatures

-Gasless whitelists
+- Gasless whitelists

-Rowdy roos staking
+- Rowdy roos staking

-Website frontend to web3 connection
+- Website frontend to web3 connection